1tongp/Travel_Planner/README.md

 - The agent is created with **`langgraph.prebuilt.create_react_agent`** bound to a set of tools (`weather_check`, `find_attractions`, `find_restaurants`, `find_flights_and_hotels`).
 - The **system prompt** mirrors your screenshot and nudges the LLM to use the tools and return clear, structured Markdown for each day.
 - If your dates are in the far future (beyond forecast horizon), the weather tool switches to a **typical weather hint** and the agent still produces a great plan.

-Enjoy, and feel free to extend tools or add your own!